conda-forge/conda-forge.github.io/src/orga/governance.rst

            channel (beginning of voting period, middle, and one day prior to proposed timeout)
          * been sent to core members via email.
-Email reminders must have been sent similarly to the gitter core channel: at least 3 times, occurring as beginning of voting period, middle, and one day prior to proposed timeout.
+Email reminders must have been sent to the core email list in a manner similar to the gitter channel: at least 3 times, occurring as beginning of voting period, middle, and one day prior to proposed timeout.